 After the day, we were happy to get back to the hotel for dinner and sleep.
 Hasta Pronto!

 We are getting more excited with each passing day for Oak Hill’s 2017 Educational Tour of Spain.
-All eight students and two chaperones depart from Charlotte, NC on Friday, March 17th.
-Four of the eight students arrive in Charlotte the night before and four students arrive in Charlotte on the morning of the 17th.
+All seven students and two chaperones depart from Charlotte, NC on Friday, March 17th.
+Some of the seven students arrive in Charlotte the night before, and the others arrive in Charlotte on the morning of the 17th.
 At this point, we have finalized all logistics for the trip, and we are ready for the journey to begin.
 We connect in Detroit, Michigan and Paris, France before landing in Málaga, Spain, the first stop on our tour of Spain.
 Safe to say, we will have a few hours to watch some good movies or read a good book!

 That’s it for now, but please stay posted as we plan to have daily written updates, photos and videos of our journey through España.